noticz/QuickSwitch/README.md

 - Periodically open the file manager you need *(a big number of windows makes it difficult to find the last open manager).*
 - Do not keep virtual folders open *(e.g. coll://, Desktop, Rapid Access, ...).*

 QuickSwitch interacts with other applications, but the system may [restrict its access](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-10/security/threat-protection/security-policy-settings/user-account-control-allow-uiaccess-applications-to-prompt-for-elevation-without-using-the-secure-desktop).
-To avoid this, run QuickSwitch as an administrator or [disable UAC](https://superuser.com/a/1773044).
+To avoid this, run QuickSwitch as an administrator, copy it to the `C:\Program Files` _(just paste `%ProgramFiles%` to the addressbar)_.
+You can also [disable UAC](https://superuser.com/a/1773044) to avoid similar problems with all applications.

 <details><summary>Details</summary>